Geography 353 Cartography and Visualization

 allows you to place points, lines, and areas directly on a Google Map

 background, and annotate these features with text, images, and movies.
-Nerd note: since
+Geography 222 exercise.

 Now: Everything Together: Animation + Interactivity + Multimedia/Hypermedia + GIS + mashups all on the WWW